El Reno, Oklahoma

-El Reno is a city in and the county seat of Canadian County, Oklahoma, United States.
-As of the 2020 census, the city population was 16,989, marking a change of 1.55% from 16,729, recorded in the 2010 census.
-The city was begun shortly after the 1889 land rush and named for the nearby Fort Reno.
+El Reno (/ɛl rinoʊ/) is a city in and the county seat of Canadian County, Oklahoma, United States.
+As of the 2020 census, the city population was 16,989 residents, representing an increase of 1.55% from the 16,729 recorded in the 2010 census.
+The city was established shortly after the 1889 land rush and named for the nearby Fort Reno.
 It is located in Central Oklahoma, about 25 mi west of downtown Oklahoma City.